abudrionis/icdcoder/README.md

 `cd Desktop/my-ICD-project`

-Then, you clone the project by entering
+Then, you clone the project by entering.
+Cloning is better than downloading as a zip file since that allows you to easily get (pull) the newest updates of the project.

 `git clone https://github.com/sonjaremmer/icdcoder.git`